rkwm713/mrr-app/mrr-app-react/project-docs/checklist.md

    - "To Pole" identification in spans would require enhanced connectivity analysis between poles
    - Dynamic filtering of report data could be added to focus on specific pole types or attachment actions
    - Performance optimization for very large datasets could be implemented if needed
+   - User-configurable confidence thresholds for pole matching
+   - Visual indicators of match confidence in the UI
+   - Ability to manually review and correct low-confidence matches

 ---